flier/curator.go/README.md

 See the [examples](../../tree/master/examples/) source repo for each example.

-# Recipes

-Curator implements all of the recipes listed on the ZooKeeper recipes doc (except two phase commit).
-Click on the recipe name below for detailed documentation.

-TODO

 # Components

 - [Recipes](doc/recipes.md) Implementations of some of the common ZooKeeper "recipes".
 The implementations are built on top of the Curator Framework.